shortstheory/shortstheory.github.io/_posts/2011-05-09-my-first-post-on-my-first-blog.md

 layout: post
 ---

 Blogging.
-Well, something I've wanted to do earnestly for some time.
+Well, something I\'ve wanted to do earnestly for some time.

 And just as well, this is and will be my very first post.